 CHICAGO -- He saved one of his best for last.

-From the moment he took the field for pregame warm-ups on Saturday, until he was pulled in the eighth by his longtime pitching coach, Tommy Hottovy, Hendricks was feted by the Wrigley Field faithful.
-Afterwards, the usually stoic righty described what he was feeling when he came out of the game to a standing ovation.
+From the moment he took the field for pregame warmups on Saturday, until he was pulled in the eighth by his longtime pitching coach, Tommy Hottovy, Hendricks was feted by the Wrigley Field faithful.
+Afterward, the usually stoic righty described what he was feeling when he came out of the game to a standing ovation.

 The crowd wasn't done with him as moments later Hendricks came out of the dugout for a curtain call as the fans would not let him leave without showing their appreciation.
-The Cubs scored three runs in the bottom of the eighth to secure their second consecutive shutout over the Reds but all eyes were on the only remaining member from the 2016 World Series team.
+The Cubs scored three runs in the bottom of the eighth to secure their second consecutive shutout over the Reds, but all eyes were on the only remaining member of the 2016 World Series team.

 "You could not have drawn that up any better," teammate Ian Happ said.
 "He's a perfect example of what it means to be a Chicago Cub.
 Not only what he's done on the field but who he is as a person.
 It's important in this game to honor that."

 After the game, Happ spoke to the entire team in front of Hendricks, reciting his career statistics to the awe of everyone.
-In 275 regular season starts -- all with the Cubs -- Hendricks compiled a 3.68 ERA.
-He won the 2016 ERA title with a 2.16 mark while pitching the Cubs into the World Series with a dominant Game 6 performance over Clayton Kershaw and the Los Angeles Dodgers in the NLCS.
+In 275 regular-season starts -- all with the Cubs -- Hendricks compiled a 3.68 ERA.
+He won the 2016 ERA title with a 2.16 mark while pitching the Cubs into the World Series with a dominant Game 6 performance over Clayton Kershaw and the Los Angeles Dodgers in the National League Championship Series.

-Days later, he started Game 7 of the World Series against the then-Cleveland Indians, keeping his team in the game before they won it all to break a 108-year championship drought.
+Days later, he started Game 7 of the World Series against Cleveland, keeping his team in the game before the Cubs won it to break a 108-year championship drought.

 This season brought its challenges as Hendricks struggled early in the year.
 He compiled an ERA of 12.00 in April and a 7.63 mark in May, leading to speculation he might be released.